E-commerce

 Low impact, low effort

-Handle in backlog
+Put in the backlog

 Low impact, high effort

-Visual redesign with no clear SEO gain
+Visual redesign without clear SEO gain

 Postpone or drop